CloudyDory/cudaica_win/README.md

 2. NVIDIA CUDA

-3. Intel MKL in Intel Parallel Studio XE
+3. Intel Math Kernel Library

-4. (Optional) Microsoft Visual Studio supported by CUDA and MKL above.
-(Only necessary if you need to build the executable by yourself.
-I build it with Microsoft Visual Studio 15.6.7, with CUDA 9.2 and Intel Parallel Studio XE 2018 Update 3).

-5. EEGLAB with MATLAB
+4. EEGLAB with MATLAB

-6. Add MKL library directory in system path of Windows environment variables. (directory is the same or similar to “C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\redist\intel64\mkl”)
+5. Add MKL library directory in system path of Windows environment variables. (directory is the same or similar to “C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\redist\intel64\mkl”)

 ## How to use